-adidas recognizes its corporate responsibility to respect human rights and the importance of showing that we are taking the necessary steps to fulfill this social obligation.
-We do this by striving to operate responsibly along the entire value chain; by safeguarding the rights of our own employees and those of the workers who manufacture our products through our Labor Rights Charter and 'Workplace Standards'; and by applying our influence to affect change wherever human rights issues are linked to our business activities.
+We recognize that we have a responsibility to respect human rights and the importance of showing that we are taking the necessary steps to fulfil this social obligation.
+We strive to operate responsibly along the entire value chain; by safeguarding the rights of our own employees and those of the workers who manufacture our products through our Labor Rights Charter and ‘Workplace Standards’; and by applying our influence to affect change wherever human rights issues are linked to our business activities.

-Core to the human rights approach of adidas is its commitment to ensuring fair labor practices, fair compensation and safe working conditions in factories throughout its global supply chain.
-Our active efforts are guided by the adidas Workplace Standards, our supply chain code of conduct. adidas regularly rates factories on their ability to comply with these standards by means of conducting announced and unannounced audits through adidas personnel or an approved external auditor.
-According to the results, our sourcing and SEA teams jointly decide the course of action, ranging from the definition of training needs or other improvements at the factories to enforcement mechanisms such as sending warning letters or even termination of contracts.
+Core to adidas’ human rights approach is our commitment to ensuring fair labor practices, fair compensation and safe working conditions in factories throughout its global supply chain.
+Our efforts are guided by the adidas Workplace Standards, our supply chain code of conduct.
+We regularly rate factories on their ability to comply with these standards by means of conducting announced and unannounced audits through adidas personnel or an approved external auditor.
+According to the results, our Sourcing and Social & Environmental Affairs (SEA) teams jointly decide on the course of action, ranging from the definition of training needs or other improvements at factories, to enforcement mechanisms such as sending warning letters or even terminating contracts.
 Any cases of non-compliance identified during audits are given a certain time frame for remediation.

-In 2014, adidas established a third party complaints mechanism.
-As part of this mechanism, adidas committed, at the end of each year, to communicate, via its corporate website, how many third party complaints it has received related to labor or human rights violations and the status of those complaints (i.e. being investigated, successfully resolved, etc.).
-The files below provide an overview and analysis of the third party complaints received each year since 2014, and brief summaries of the individual cases.
-The majority of these complaints have been received from trade unions and from labor and human rights advocacy groups.
+In 2014, adidas established a third-party complaints mechanism.
+As part of this mechanism, at the end of each year, we have committed, at the end of each year, to communicate, via our corporate website, how many third-party complaints it has received related to labor or human rights violations and the status of those complaints (i.e. being investigated, successfully resolved, etc.).
+The files below provide an overview and analysis of the third-party complaints received each year since 2014, and brief summaries of the individual cases.
+The majority of these complaints have been received from trade unions and labor and human rights advocacy groups.
 They are distinct from complaints received directly from workers through worker hotlines and other grievance channels operated in the countries where we source product.

 For a summary of the complaint process, please click here: > English version > Spanish version > Portuguese version > Turkish version > Chinese version > Khmer version > Thai Version > Vietnamese version > Indonesian version > Japanese version

-adidas has a long-standing policy of non-interference with the activities of human rights defenders, including those who actively campaign on issues that may be linked to our business operations.
-We expect our business partners to follow the same policy; they should not impinge on the lawful actions of a human rights defender, or on their freedom of expression, freedom of association or right to peaceful assembly.
+adidas has a long-standing policy of non-interference with the activities of HRDs, including those who actively campaign on issues that may be linked to our business operations.
+We expect our business partners to follow the same policy; they should not impinge on the lawful actions of an HRD, or on their freedom of expression, freedom of association or right to peaceful assembly.

-Our approach to manage and eradicate forced labor from our operations include the implementation of our Modern Slavery policy (first published in 2010), a tailored, risk based due-diligence process, risk assessment, regular monitoring activities and performance measurements as well as designing and delivering targeted training and capacity building.
-Starting 2017, we focused our efforts on ensuring our implementation of our responsible recruitment approach, so that migrant workers retain control of their travel documents, have freedom of movement and are free from debt-bondage and other unacceptable financial costs.
-Click here to learn more.
+Our approach to managing and eradicating forced labor from our operations include the implementation of our Modern Slavery Policy (first published in 2010), which ensures a tailored, risk based due-diligence process, risk assessment, regular monitoring activities and performance measurements as well as designing and delivering targeted training and capacity building.
+Since 2017, we have focused our efforts on implementing a recruitment approach that ensures migrant workers retain control of their travel documents, have freedom of movement and are free from debt-bondage and other unacceptable financial costs.

-Below summary presents recent key actions and progress to date.
+The summary below presents recent key actions and progress to date.

-The United Kingdom's Modern Slavery Act seeks to address the role of businesses in preventing slavery and human trafficking from occurring in their business operations and supply chains. adidas is confident in the steps we have taken to combat slavery and human trafficking, which are described in our Modern Slavery Act Transparency Statement and supporting documents.
+The United Kingdom’s Modern Slavery Act seeks to address the role of businesses in preventing slavery and human trafficking from occurring in their business operations and supply chains.
+We are confident in the steps adidas has taken to combat slavery and human trafficking, which are described in our Modern Slavery Act Transparency Statement and supporting documents.